jonnaru/final-project/README.md

 ## Web Shop

 My final project at the Technigo Bootcamp.
-A full stack web-app to browse, filter, save and checkout items.
+A MERN stack web-app to browse, filter, save and checkout items.

 ![Mockup](mockup.jpg)